 Finding a gain setting somewhere between these two numbers that suits your requirements and that your equipment can handle is the challenge.
 When I was using the 533mc Pro I initially chose gain 95, and then I used gain 110 also.
 Both worked quite well.
 If you’re planning on taking really long exposures with this camera though, I’d recommend using a lower gain for those deeper wells.

 If you’ve studied the graphs above, you’ll also have noticed how the Full Well drops of very quickly.
 This is another reason why I suggest using low gains if you’re all about them really long exposures.
-But going from 0 gain to 100 gain (which is unity) nets you a loss of 68% of the total well depth!
+Going from 0 gain to 100 gain (which is unity) nets you a loss of 68% of the total well depth!

 Speaking of cooling the camera.
 The fact this is a ColdMos camera and has two-stage cooling means you can really chill that sensor and get cleaner images.